brianchristensen/ml/temporal_phase/mathematics.md

 Random vectors → Guaranteed ~orthogonal (high probability) E[⟨v₁, v₂⟩] ≈ 0 for random v₁, v₂

-TPI:
+PHI:
 Learned embeddings → NO orthogonality guarantee!
 In fact, similar tokens SHOULD be close: x_cat ≈ x_dog  (semantically similar) x_king ≈ x_queen

-So why does TPI work without guaranteed orthogonality?
+So why does PHI work without guaranteed orthogonality?

 The Answer: Orthogonality is in PHASE Space, not Embedding Space!